 Uninstalling the plugin for the third-party integration

 Uninstall the plugin for the third-party integration by logging into each host and removing the configuration for each plugin instance.
-To find the name of each configuration file, refer to the specific page for the third-party applications.

 Installing the BindPlane integration